maas-alliance/maas.guide/glossary.md

 ## Terms

+### Booking

+A form of reservation with one or more transportation service providers that enables a person to take a trip.

+### Ticket

+A digital or physical representation of a [Booking](#booking), allowing a person to gain access to a form of transportation.

 ### **Trip** {#trip}

 A journey, taken by one or more persons, with one or more modes of transportation.